 The museum has members of staff trained to provide basic first aid treatment, although first aid provision is ultimately the responsibility of the teacher, or the group leader, who must carry first aid supplies at all times.
 Please report any accidents to uniformed staff, or anyone wearing a V&A staff pass, who will be able to call for the First Aider.

-The V&A has a number of protective measures in place to help minimise the risk associated with COVID-19 including:
+The V&A has a number of protective measures in place to help minimise the risk associated with COVID-19.
+Please refer to our staying safe guidelines to read more about our latest recommendations ahead your visit.

 All museum employees are passed through the V&A's security vetting system.
 Museum staff carry ID cards with their photograph, so they can be recognised by visitors.
 All staff leading teaching sessions are experienced in working with children.
 Our policy for the Protection of Children and Vulnerable Adults can be provided on request.